HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

 ## 2023 quickLinks
-- prepare fr Sonny talks
-  - LzH discussion
+- LzH discussion re a YyzTmoList pull
 - Spacing continues to be annoying.

 ## 2024 quickLinks